dxw/node-for-rails-devs/level_02.md

 Then you can run it with `npm start`, visit http://localhost:3000 and say hello.

+## Auto-restarting development server

+You're used to Rails looking out for you so that changes to source code are visible when you refresh the browser.
+You don't get this 'out of the box' with node.
+But, if you use the `nodemon` package you'll get this behaviour:

+1. install with `npm install nodemon --save-dev`

+2. change the `"start"` script in `package.json` to use nodemon rather than node to run `index.js`

+Now start the server with `npm start` and change the body of the homepage to "hello from dxw!", and observe that nodemon has detected the change to the filesystem and restarted express for you.

 ## Testing

 Let's prove it works.
 There are many options for testing in node, but in general the easiest and most full featured is [Jest](https://jestjs.io/).